progressdb/ProgressDB/clients/sdk/frontend/README.md

 2. Client calls the app backend (e.g., `POST /api/sign`) which uses the Backend SDK to call `/v1/_sign` and returns `{ signature }`.
 3. Client calls ProgressDB endpoints via the Frontend SDK and sets headers `X-User-ID` and `X-User-Signature`.

+Notes on listing threads

+- The server supports filtering threads by `author`, `title`, and `slug` via query parameters.
+Backend SDKs expose those filters as `listThreads(opts)`.
+- Frontend callers using the signed-author flow should call `listThreads()` and rely on the SDK's default `userId`/`userSignature` (or pass them directly);
+  the server will resolve the author from the signature.

 API surface (suggested)
 - `new FrontendClient({ baseUrl: string, fetch?: typeof fetch })`
 - `listThreads(opts?)`